The Ultimate Help To Buy Guide

 In the 6th year the interest payments will start.

-The interest payment is 1.75% per year, which increases each year by CPI (Consumer Price Index) plus 2%.
+The interest payment is 1.75% per year, which increases each year CPI (Consumer Price Index) plus 2%.

 Here’s what that looks like using our example above with an equity loan amount of £60,000, assuming CPI increase of 0.50% each year plus 2%: